 Stonefish

 The stonefish is the most venomous fish in the world.
 Unsurprisingly, it is found in Australia.
 It has excellent camouflage capabilities and is difficult to see until it is stepped on, when it shoots venom through 13 spines into whatever squashed them.
-Their venom can cause severe pain, heart failure and death.
-Fortunately, anti-venom was developed in the 1950s and there have been no known deaths since.
+Stonefish can live out of water for up to 24 hours – and still inject venom.

-Stonefish can live out of water for up to 24 hours.
-So, again, wear shoes when walking in the shallows and rock pools.
+Again: wear shoes when walking in the shallows and rock pools.
 Dousing the spot with vinegar can help alleviate pain.
 Washing the site with hot water (no more than 45°c) can also help denature the venom.

 Blue-ring octopus